monobasic/CAS-FEE-NOTES-APP/README.md

 ### Setup Back End/API Server
 #### Install Back End NPM dependencies
-The Server "lives" inside the "server" folder and has its own packages.json file for the dependencies.
+The Server lives inside the "server" folder and has its own packages.json file for the dependencies.

 ```
 $ cd server